79 personalized tasks for

 If you use parameters in your URL like session IDs or sorting and filtering, use the rel="canonical" tag tag to tell search engines which version of those pages is the original.

 Great, a redirect is in place to redirect traffic from your non-preferred domain.

-Your site currently has a robot.txt file.
-You can use Google Search Console's Robots.txt Tester to submit and test your robot.txt file and to make sure Googlebot isn't crawling any restricted files.
+Your site currently has a robots.txt file.
+You can use Google Search Console's Robots.txt Tester to submit and test your robots.txt file and to make sure Googlebot isn't crawling any restricted files.

 XML sitemaps contain the list of your URLs that are available to index and allow the search engines to read your pages more intelligently.
 They can also include information like your site’s latest updates, frequency of changes and the importance of URLs.